 Before joining the world of data science, I worked at the University of Oxford as an astrophysicist and radio astronomer.
 I received my PhD in Astrophysics from the University of Cambridge in 2012, where I was based at Trinity Hall, the Cavendish Laboratory, and the Kavli Institute for Cosmology.
 I have seven years of postdoctoral expertise in statistical data analysis, Big Data engineering, and data pipeline development, and have held positions as an Associate Lecturer at the University of Sydney, Australia, and as an Excellence Fellow at the Institute for Mathematics, Astrophysics, and Particle Physics (IMAPP) at Radboud University in Nijmegen, the Netherlands.

-As part of my academic work, I was developing the first prototype science pipelines as part of intergovernmental efforts towards the Square Kilometre Array (SKA), which will be the largest radio telescope constructed to date and the largest Big Data project in the known Universe.
+As part of my academic work, I was developing the first prototype science pipelines as part of intergovernmental efforts towards the Square Kilometre Array (SKA).
+This large collaborative endeavour will be the largest radio telescope constructed to date and the largest Big Data project in the known Universe.
 This required Petabyte-scale data engineering in order to process the 5 zettabytes (5 million petabytes) of data that will be generated by the facility each year – a data rate equivalent to double the estimated global internet traffic in 2019.